lowquark/cpsula/README.md

 You can find the code that generates Gemini pages in 'contrib/main.lua'.
 There's more documentation in that file that goes over specifically how pages are generated.

-\*: To reduce security risks, keys are normally found in `/etc/` somewhere, and are only accessible to root.
-The server, run as root, reads these files and then switches to a different user who only has access to web-related things.